Alex-stewart1/PipelineSchedulR/readme.md

 ### Explanation

-1. **Configure Services**: In the `Host.CreateDefaultBuilder`, we configure `HelloWorldJob` and `LoggingPipeline` and register them with the PipelineSchedulR pipeline.
-2. **Schedule a Job**: Use the `UsePipelineSchedulR` method to define when and how frequently `HelloWorldJob` should execute.
-3. **Create a Job**: The `HelloWorldJob` class implements `IExecutable` and contains the task logic.
-4. **Add a Pipeline**: The `LoggingPipeline` class demonstrates a custom pipeline that logs execution details before and after running the job.
+1. **Service Registration:** Register jobs and pipelines using the provided fluent methods.
+2. **Job Scheduling:** Specify frequency and execution conditions through expressive methods.
+3. **Custom Logic:** Implement jobs and pipelines to encapsulate your business logic and cross-cutting concerns.

-For more examples and advanced usage, check out our [documentation](#).
+For further examples and advanced scenarios, please refer to the [documentation](#).

 ## Future Work

-We are actively working on enhancing PipelineSchedulR with new features to make it even more versatile.
-One of the key features in development is:

-- **Job Persistence**: An implementation for job persistence using a local JSON file is on the way.
-This will allow scheduled jobs and their configurations to be saved and restored across application restarts, providing greater flexibility and reliability for long-running applications.
+Planned enhancements include:

+- **Job Persistence:** Support for persisting job configurations (e.g., to a JSON file), enabling stateful scheduling across application restarts.

-Stay tuned for updates!
+Stay tuned for updates as new features are introduced!

+## Contributing

+We welcome contributions of all kinds.
+For guidelines, please see the [CONTRIBUTING.md](CONTRIBUTING.md).

+## License

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for more details.